If you’ve landed here, you’re just like me, looking for ways to make money from home – without the typical 9-5 gig.

 I’ve found that one of the best ways to keep motivated is to read quotes and articles written by other entrepreneurs.
 You can also hire a coach or mentor to help you push past any blocks you may have that keep you from reaching your full potential.

 Since I started sharing my strategy secrets, I created a Facebook group just for students.
 It’s an intimate group of bloggers and Pinterest Managers who encourage and motivate each other daily.
-You can get access to the group here.

 The Pinterest Management and VA community is growing fast, but it is still in its early stages.
 Which means now is the perfect time for you to join and learn this in-demand skill.
 More and more companies want to leverage the power of Pinterest – especially now that the platform has gone public.